androidexplained/androidexplained.github.io/_posts/2020-09-21-edit-html-on-android.markdown

 It is worth noting that this solution doesn't offer as much options as Chrome Dev Tools do, however you can use the app whenever you want without being connected to your PC.<br />
 I wasn't expecting a full feature-set either, since most desktop apps on mobile usually have simplified functionality.

-Okay so now let's go through what you can do with `HTML Website Inspector` <br />
+Okay so now let's go through what you can do with `HTML Website Inspector`

-When you launch the app you can see it is essentially a browser
+When you launch the app you can see it is essentially a browser.

 <img src="{{site.baseurl}}/images/html-website-inspector.png">